 No one has mourned this building's decline, or championed its historical importance, more than Michael Anthony, whose public campaign at the turn of the century saved the place from demolition, but not from continuing decay.

 Anthony, historian and prolific author, spent much of his childhood living next door to the post office (where he still owns a home) and credits Cuffie with introducing him to the books that filled his mind with wonder and the words that would keep him writing to this day, at age 88.

 At age six (in 1936), he had moved from the seaside to the house next to that post office, maintained by Cuffie “like a cherished castle”.

-The building, according to his research, was the work of Mayaro master craftsman Phillip Xavier, who had been contracted by the Public Works Department to build the post office at Radix near the police station.
+The building, according to his research, was the work of Mayaro master craftsman Phillip Xavier, who had been contracted by the Public Works Department, after the post office at Radix village was robbed and the Colonial powers thought it prudent to construct a post office closer to the police station.

 In 2000, then-senator Wade Mark came to Mayaro for a ceremonial handing over of the key to the building.
 Big plans were announced.
 It would be a museum to store the history of the east coast villages.
 It never happened.

 A contractor was employed to restore the structure.
-Some of the floor boards were changed before the contractor was fired.
-Someone thought it the best place for a fire station.
-That plan, too, the building avoided.
+Some of the floor boards were changed before the contract ended.

 Then-minister Glenn Ramadharsingh, in 2011, said it would be the Museum of Economic History.
 It was never followed up.
 And the building continued to subside.

-The only residents here are a committee of vultures.
+The only permanent residents here now are a committee of vultures.
 The corbeaux live in the attic, and Anthony considers this the greatest indignity of all.